epfl-ada/ada-2020-project-milestone-p3-p3_badass/README.md

 ## Research Questions

+- What is the connection between racial bias in police stops and in police killings and how does the disparity in killings evolve over time?
+- What's the short-term and long-term impact of protests on police violence?
 - Is it true that the BLM request of defunding the police would decrease the number of police killings of black people?
 - Is there any relation between police/healthcare/education funding and police violence (for all races)?
 - How is police violence spread across the different states and races, if we were to normalize the data depending on the population distribution in every state, and racial distribution within each state?